wrr/drop/README.md

 #### Ubuntu 24 - AppArmor config
 Ubuntu uses AppArmor profiles to specify which programs can use Linux user namespaces.
-To create a profile for Drop (in a config below, change the drop binary path to the actual path where you placed drop on your system):
+To create a profile for Drop (in a config below, change the Drop binary path to the actual path where you placed `drop` on your system):

 ```